geniusrise/awesome-healthcare-datasets/README.md

 1. [MIMIC-IV-ECHO](https://physionet.org/content/mimic-iv-echo/0.1/) - Echocardiogram data from the MIMIC-IV database.
 1. [AMR-UTI](https://physionet.org/content/antimicrobial-resistance-uti/1.0.0/) - Antimicrobial Resistance in Urinary Tract Infections dataset.
 1. [Abdominal and Direct Fetal ECG Database](https://physionet.org/content/adfecgdb/) - Multichannel fetal electrocardiogram recordings obtained from 5 different women in labor.
+1. [OpenPrescribing](https://openprescribing.net/) - A database of all medicines and appliances that are prescribed by GPs and other NHS prescribers in England.

 ## Imaging Data